MacLemon/CongressChecklist/README.md

 For a list of CCC related news sources you may be interested in following, see 'CCCongress Info Channels.md' in this repository.

 ## 🔙 For when you return home
-- store chocolate/chips/crisps at home as an post-event depression antidote
+- Store chocolate/chips/crisps at home as an post-event depression antidote
 - Make notes during CCCongress to watch all the lectures you missed on site because you were attending an awesome workshop or were having interesting conversations with people.
+- Contact the cool people you met at the event
+- Look for related local events and communities

 ## ❤️ Thanks for being awesome ✨